sidhu7777/RAG_model/README.md

 # RAG-Based Financial Query System

-This repository contains a complete implementation of a **RAG (Retrieval-Augmented Generation)** pipeline designed to extract and analyze financial data from PDFs and provide natural language answers to user queries.
-The system combines state-of-the-art NLP techniques with a structured modular architecture for data extraction, preprocessing, embedding generation, vector database creation, and response generation.
+This repository contains a complete implementation of a **RAG (Retrieval-Augmented Generation)** pipeline designed to extract and analyze financial data from PDFs and provide  answers to user queries.
+The system combines  NLP techniques with a structured modular architecture for data extraction, preprocessing, embedding generation, vector database creation, and response generation.

 ## **Table of Contents**